 Moreover, you will find many practical examples of common mistakes to avoid that beginners are prone to, making this one of the best books to learn SQL.

 7) “Head First SQL” By Lynn Beighley

 Lynn Beighley knows how to write about technical topics in an approachable way.
 Her book, “Head First SQL,” does just this.
 Its visually rich format is designed for the way your brain works, not in a text-heavy approach that puts you to sleep.

-This SQL book takes a fun approach to show the fundamentals of SQL and how to really take advantage of the language.
-Whether you are brushing up on the basics or starting from scratch, really is a ‘best book for SQL’.
+This SQL beginners book takes a fun approach to show the fundamentals of SQL and how to really take advantage of the language.
+Whether you are brushing up on the basics or starting from scratch, it is really the ‘best book for SQL’.
 Oh, and she wrote another great book about PHP and MySQL, too.

 8) “SQL Queries for Mere Mortals” By John L. Viescas and Michael J. Hernandez

-With “SQL Queries for Mere Mortals” industry experts John L. Viescas and Michael J. Hernandez wrote one of the clearest and simplest tutorials on writing effective SQL queries.
-This hands-on classic guides readers through creating reliable queries for virtually any modern SQL-based database, which you can also use as a mean to build your own SQL dashboard.
+With “SQL Queries for Mere Mortals” industry experts John L. Viescas and Michael J. Hernandez wrote the clearest and simplest tutorials on writing effective SQL queries.
+This hands-on classic guides readers through creating reliable queries for virtually any modern SQL-based database, which you can also use as a means to build your own SQL dashboard.

 The authors demystify all aspects of SQL query writing from simple data selection and filtering to joining multiple tables and modifying sets of data.
 Whether you’re a DBA, developer, user, or student, this is perhaps the best book for SQL if you’re looking to build a solid all-around knowledge base you can build on.